GangYang2012/heiswayi.github.io/_posts/2015-10-16-manually-install-apache-php-mysql-composer-on-windows.md

 ---
 layout: post
 title: Manually Install Apache, PHP, MySQL Server and Composer on Windows
-description: Tutorial on making your own fully functional WAMP server on Windows.
+description: Tutorial on making your own fully functional WAMP server on Windows without using any read-to-use package like WampServer, XAMPP and whatnots.
 keywords: manual install, apache, php, mysql, composer, wamp server
 ---

-Instead of using any ready-to-use packages like WampServer, XAMPP and whatnot, you can make your own fully functional WAMP server.
+Instead of using any ready-to-use package like WampServer, XAMPP and whatnots, you can make your own fully functional WAMP server.
 So, this tutorial is about **how you can manually install Apache, PHP, MySQL server and Composer on your Windows PC**.
 As for your information, when writing this I'm currently using **Windows 10 Pro 64-bit**.
 So, this tutorial is based on it.
 Let's start!

-## Apache
+### Apache

 First, you need to install Apache.
 It's recommended for you to read the [Platform Specific Notes](http://httpd.apache.org/docs/current/platform/windows.html) of Apache for Windows before you can proceed because it explains some Windows-specific features like running as a service that you don't have on other OSes and you probably never used before.